swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/_posts/2013-06-24-user-testing-report.md

 # Observations

-Peter had trouble linking some actors together as the links ‘snap’ to other nearby links or port.
+Peter had trouble linking some actors together as the links 'snap' to other nearby links or port.
 Peter worked around this when necessary by dragging links the long way round to avoid connecting to the wrong place.

 Peter did not run the workflow until the very end.
 This made finding errors more difficult.